Ideas & activities for you & the family.

-The family of Harper Macleod has always been an extremely important part of the firm's ethos and the strength of our connections has never been more important than in the current circumstances.
+The family of Harper Macleod has always been an extremely important part of the firm's ethos and the strength of our connections has never been more important than during the pandemic.

-Our primary concern is the health and wellbeing of everyone – including colleagues, clients and the communities within which we work.
+Our primary concern from the very start has been the health and wellbeing of everyone – including colleagues, clients and the communities within which we work.
 You can call it community spirit, or corporate citizenship or simply looking out for one another when it counts – it's about leading by example and sticking together.

-We know this will be a testing time for many people.
-That's why we have created The HM home room as a positive response to what's going on in all of our worlds.
+We know this has been a testing time for many people.
+That's why at the outset of the lockdown we created the HM home room as a positive response to what was going on in all of our worlds.

 What is the HM home room?